Leochan6/leochan6.github.io/magireco/README.md

     With a Character List selected, press on the Character in the list to select and the values in the `Create Character` tab's form will be updated with the properties of the selected character.

+- Deselect Character

+    With a Character List selected, click anywhere in the Character List to deselect the selected Character, or press the `Esc` key.

 - Update Character

     With a Character from a Character List selected, any valid changes to the form will automatically be updated to the Character in the list.